Heal Thy CORE with a Gluten-Free Diet

-2. Substitute baking and cooking with gluten-free flour alternatives (see examples below), including gluten-free flour blends, breadcrumbs and pasta.
+2. Substitute baking and cooking with gluten-free flour alternatives including gluten-free flour blends, breadcrumbs and pasta.
 Generally rice, quinoa, corn and nut flour variations that are non-GMO are safe.
 I made the mistake early on not using a blend of flours and buying mixes that tasted horrible.
 Once I learned how to cook and prepare gluten-free food properly, it was an easy sell for my family and now no one knows the difference (except that my toilets are not clogged on a daily basis).

 6. Watch for hidden sources of gluten often disguised under the names, malt flavoring or modified food starch.
-Other sources of gluten you should avoid include: processed cheese (such as blue cheese), soy sauce, some prescription and over the counter medicines and vitamins, licorice, most gravies or anything not certified gluten-free.
-The FDA requires less than 20 parts per million in order for the label to boast of being gluten-free.
+Other sources of gluten you should avoid include: processed cheese (such as blue cheese), soy sauce, some prescription and over the counter medicines and vitamins, licorice, most gravies or anything not certified gluten-free; the FDA requires less than 20 parts per million in order for the label to boast of being gluten-free.
 Also note that wheat-free does not guarantee a product to be gluten-free.

 8. Rotate grains in your diet.
 If you have rice one day, avoid it for two days, while incorporating other grains, if necessary, during this time.
 According to some experts, grains should be avoided altogether, but this is one area I struggle with.
 Moderation is key and admittedly, sometimes I tip the scales.
 I find it takes about 72 hours to clear the inflammation from my gut due to colon transit time.